animal-tree/Writing-stuff/BadStuff7-Consciousness.md

 Let me rephrase that.
 I am observing that moving inward into what I am, I observe that I can observe.
 Moving yet deeper, I observe thoughts, feelings, memories, perceptions, and more.
 I am, therefore my thoughts are too.

-This is somewhat backwards from Aristotle’s “I think, therefore I am.”
+This is somewhat backwards from René Descartes’s “I think, therefore I am.”

 Nevertheless, our existence can be taken as axiom, proven by its own observed existence.